Lamberto Boranga

-Lamberto Boranga (born 30 October 1942 in Foligno) is an Italian high, long and triple jumper (masters athletics), and football goalkeeper.
+Lamberto Boranga (born 30 October 1942 in Foligno) is an Italian high, long and triple jumper (masters athletics), and footballer who plays as a goalkeeper for Prima Categoria club Trevana.

-Biography
+Career

+Football career

-He has 112 appearances in Italian Serie A (Association football first division) with ACF Fiorentina (6 in season 1966–67), Brescia Calcio (in season 1969–70) and A.C.
-Cesena (92 in four seasons from 1973 to 1977).
-He currently plays football in the lower divisions; according to his contract with Papiano, he will play up to 2015, when he will be 73 years old.
+Boranga made 112 appearances in Serie A, with Fiorentina (6 in the 1966–67 season), Brescia (14 in the 1969–70 season) and Cesena (92 in four seasons from 1973 to 1977), before playing in the lower divisions until 1984.

+Boranga then graduated in medicine and while employed as a physician for Bastardo he played one match for the team.
+While competing in master athletics, he resumed playing amateur football in 2009, retiring in 2020 at the record age of 77 years and 7 months.

+In August 2025, Boranga announced he would be coming out of retirement, at the age of 82, to play for Prima Categoria side Trevana in October, whilst also competing in the European Masters Athletics Championships in the same month.

+Athletics career

 In 2012 he set the world record master in triple jump, with a distance of 10.75, in the M70 category.
 He is also the holder of the world record M65 in the long jump (5.47 m).